bitcoindevkit/bitcoindevkit.org/content/_index.md

 [main repo](https://github.com/MagicalBitcoin/magical-bitcoin-wallet) and is slowly being refactored and taken out into separate, independent modules.
 {{% /notice %}}

+## Trying out the CLI

+While the project is mostly meant to be integrated into other larger project, there's a very minimalistic command line interface ("repl") written in the main
+[`magical-bitcoin-wallet`](https://github.com/MagicalBitcoin/magical-bitcoin-wallet) repo.
+See the [REPL](/repl) section to try it out.

 ## Descriptors

 The name of the project refers to the fact that when its components are built into a wallet, it can "almost magically" support very complex spending policies, without having to individually translate them into code.
 It may sound disappointing, but there isn't, in fact,